GingerNinja23/gingerninja23.github.io/_posts/2015-4-28-Google-Summer-Of-Code-2015-with-IPOP.md

 ---
 layout: post
-title: Feature images
+title: Google Summer of Code 2015 with IPOP
-feature-img: "img/gsoc2015.png"
+feature-img: "img/gsoc15.png"
 ---

 I've been accepted for Google Summer of Code 2015 and I will be working on the IP-over-P2P (IPOP) Project.<br><br>